Digital Forensics & Incident Response

 6. Acquire VMDK from ESXi VMFS volume

-8. Extract MFT & parse using EZ tools' MFTECmd
+8. Extract MFT & parse using MFTECmd

 9. View timeline for both MFT and Windows Event Log.